-All projects must involve the student working in direct contact in each category determined by grade level, and must be done off campus and NOT during school hours.
-In addition, the service hours must be completed by a valid agency or organization (not with family, friends, or neighbors).
-Service hours for the following year may be started as soon as the current school year's service deadline for a particular grade has passed.
-Hours done over the summer will count towards the requirement for the upcoming school year.
-Deadlines for the Holy Cross Service Program for the school year 2017-2018 are:
+All community service must involve the student working in direct contact with members of the population in question, as determined by grade level, and must be done off campus while school is NOT in session.
+In addition, the service hours must be completed with a valid agency or organization (not with family, friends, or neighbors).
+Service hours for the following year may be started as soon as the current school year's service deadline for the student’s particular grade has passed.
+Any direct contact community service work done over the summer will count toward the requirement for the upcoming school year.
+For a student to avoid penalty, the minimum number of required service hours must be submitted and verified in x2VOL by the deadline.
+Required service hour deadlines for the Holy Cross Service Program for the school year 2018-2019 are:

-Failure to complete the Holy Cross Service Program by the due dates will result in a 3 hour detention after school or on a Saturday that same month.
-If the student fails to complete the outstanding service hours within 10 calendar days of the due date, the student will be suspended from school for one day.
-Following suspension, if the student fails to complete the outstanding service hours within a second 10-calendar-day period, the student willl be suspended from school a second day and subject to further disciplinary penalties until the student successfully completes the service hours.
+Failure to meet the deadline for required Holy Cross Service hours will result in a 3 hour detention after school.
+Meeting the deadline means that the students has the minimum number of required hours submitted and verified in their x2VOL account by their due date.
+If the student fails to complete the outstanding service hours within two weeks of the original due date, the student will be suspended from school for one day.
+Following suspension, if the student fails to complete the outstanding service hours within a second two week period, the student will be suspended from school a second day and subject to further disciplinary penalties until the student successfully completes the service hours.
 If the hours are not completed by the first day of semester finals, freshmen, sophomores and juniors will then be enrolled in the Campus Ministry Summer Service program at the cost of $250.
 If outstanding service hours are NOT completed by the last day of Summer School in July, the student may be dismissed from Saint Francis High School.

-Students are subject to suspension from school and further disciplinary consequences for falsification of service hours/documentation.
+Students are subject to suspension from school and further disciplinary consequences for falsification of service hours.

-Seniors: A senior who does not complete his/her hours by the first day of senior finals will NOT be allowed to graduate or participate in the graduation ceremony.
-The senior will receive his/her diploma upon completion of the service hours.
+Seniors: A senior who does not complete their hours by the first day of senior finals will NOT be allowed to graduate or participate in the graduation ceremony.
+The senior will receive their diploma upon completion of the service hours.
 All information about the Holy Cross Service Program is on the school website: www.sfhs.com under Campus Ministry and Holy Cross Service.

-All freshmen and sophomore students will participate in service learning through their Religious Studies classes.
+All freshmen and sophomore students will participate in a full day of service learning through their Religious Studies classes.
 Freshmen will spend a day with their Religious Studies class in service to an institution that assists children, since ministry and service to children is the focus of the freshmen service projects.
-Sophomores will spend a day with their Religious Studies class in service to persons with developmental disabilities, as their focus for service will fall within the realm of those challenged with developmental disabilities.
+Sophomores will spend a day with their Religious Studies class in service to persons with developmental disabilities, as their focus for service will fall within the realm of those with developmental disabilities.